Merging galaxies in isolated environments I. Multiband photometry, classification, stellar masses, and star formation

-In order to obtain more accurate estimations of the stellar mass and the SFR of a galaxy, we chose our sample such that all objects have data available over the largest wavelength range possible, and in multiple filters: FUV, NUV, u, g, r, i, z, W1, W2, W3, and W4.
-We have also estimated stellar masses and SFRs using only the optical and NIR data, in order to compare these results to available catalogs using the same more limited numbers of filters.
+In order to obtain more accurate estimations of the M$_*$ and the SFR of our galaxies, our sample was chosen such that all mergers have available imaging covering the FUV, NUV, u, g, r, i, z, W1, W2, W3, and W4.
+When a merging galaxy did not show flux in some filter (occasionally FUV, NUV, or W4), we set the flux to -99.0 and an uncertainty of 3-$\sigma$ of the average error found for that filter.
+In this manner, MAGPHYS will consider this flux as an upper limit.

-For the sample with SDSS and WISE data, we obtain a median chi2 = 6. for the fits.
-The stellar mass fits show a median of $\rm log(M_{*}\msun) = 10.54 \pm 0.74$ $\msun$ with the distribution shown in the top panel of Figure \ref{fig:resultshisto}.
-The SFR fits show a median of $\rm log(SFR/\msun yr^{-1}) = 0.46 \pm 1.13$ with the distribution shown in the bottom panel of Figure \ref{fig:resultshisto}. \\
+The SED fits show a median $\chi^2_r$ = 0.4 and a mean of 1.9.
+Some SED fitting examples are shown in Fig. \ref{fig:SEDsexamples}.
+The top panel of Fig. \ref{fig:resultshisto} shows the distribution of the estimated M$_*$ (in red); for our merger sample the median value is $\rm log(M_{*}/\msun) = 10.28 \pm 0.76$.
+The resulting SFR have a median of $\rm log(SFR/\msun yr^{-1}) = 0.51 \pm 0.86$ with the distribution shown in the bottom panel of Figure \ref{fig:resultshisto} in blue. \\